caiolagreca/townTaste-app/frontend/README.md

             Place it with the name "GoogleService-Info.plist" in the root of the project Find the REVERSED_CLIENT_ID inside the file
             Add the "googleServicesFile" configuration in app.json
-            Insert the file as a secrete in the terminal: eas secret:create --name GOOGLE_SERVICE_INFO_PLIST --type file --value .frontend\ios\GoogleService-Info.plist
+            Insert the file as a secrete in the terminal: eas secret:create --name GOOGLE_SERVICE_INFO_PLIST --type file --value ./ios/GoogleService-Info.plist
             Now that the secret its in the Google Cloud, delete the file from the project
                 NOTE: If you add the file as a secret in EAS, you need to remove the googleServicesFile from app.json run eas build -p ios or eas build -p all (to build android and IOS)